Panda4817/Snake-AI/README.md

 ## Other Snake AI implementations

-Before settling on the hamiltonian cycle, I tried q-learning, neural networks using Tensorflow and A* search algorithm.
+Before settling on the hamiltonian cycle, I tried Q-learning and A* search algorithms.
 All of these can be found in the `other_AI_snake_programs` directory.